haberdashPI/vscode-master-key/README.md

 This highlights a number of Master Key's features:

 1. We can use `foreach` to generate many bindings at once
-2. Bindings are expressive: e.g. we can use data stored by one binding as the argument to a second binding.
+2. Bindings can be modal: in this case the binding is defined with the context of a specific mode (e.g. "normal")
+3. Bindings can use expressions via `{{exp}}`, which have access to values defined and set by other commands (e.g. `setValue` and `updateCount`).
-3. Each binding is documented in-line: this documentation is available in a visual layout, a generated markdown output, and as part of a quick-pick palette (in this case shown using `shift+;`)
+4. Each binding is documented in-line: this documentation is available to the user in a visual layout, a generated markdown output, and as part of a quick-pick palette (in this case revealed using `shift+;`)

-Master Key validates this TOML file, providing inline linting of as you edit.
+Master Key validates this TOML file, providing inline linting of the file as you edit.

 <!-- text between START_/STOP_ comments is extracted and inserted into the docs -->
 <!-- START_DOCS -->